cysouw/diathesis/text/c07_participle.md

 **Notes**

-There are various highly frequent examples of *machen + Partizip* in which the participle is not directly derived from a fintite verb.
+There are various highly frequent examples of *machen + Partizip* in which the participle is not directly derived from a finite verb.

 - Das Geschäft macht mich angesehen.
 - Etwas macht mich erfahren.